 3. Your pharmacist.
-This team member keeps an eye on the medications you take – prescription and over-the-counter – to make sure they work safely together.
-Your pharmacist is a great person to talk with about how medications are making you feel and answer any questions you have on topics including what side effects to expect, what to do if you miss a dose, or how to store your meds.
+This team member keeps an eye on the medications you take – prescription and non-prescription over-the-counter medicines – to make sure they work safely together.
+Your pharmacist is a great person to talk with about how medications are making you feel and answer any questions you have on topics including what side effects to expect, what to do if you miss a dose, or how to store your medicines.

-Health navigators spend time talking with individuals, their families and caregivers to fully understand all of the factors that play a role in someone’s overall health, asking questions on subjects such as:
+UnitedHealthcare navigators spend time talking with individuals, their families and caregivers to fully understand all of the factors that play a role in someone’s overall health, asking questions on subjects such as:

 - Social support: Who do they interact with on a daily basis?
 Do they have family members or friends around?
 What support do they have in their community?